lekovicpavle13-lgtm/pasinux/README.md

 ## Then vs. now

-pasinux started as a boot sector that could barely prove it was alive, and has grown into a kernel with a real driver stack, networking, a persistent filesystem, and an interactive shell that now boots on more than just QEMU.
+pasinux started as a boot sector that could barely prove it was alive, and has grown into a kernel with a real driver stack, networking, a persistent filesystem, and an interactive shell that boots on more than just QEMU.

 | Early boot — protected mode + preemption confirmed | Today — VGA shell, PCI, ring-3, and a live NIC | Now — booting from a real disk in VirtualBox |
 |:---:|:---:|:---:|